BlenderVR/manual/manual/installation/installation.rst

 .. note ::

-  If you need the full development setup make sure to follow the `Development Environment <development>`_ guide.
+  If you need the full development setup make sure to follow the `Development Environment <development.html>`_ guide.

 Document Sections